tomahim/py-image-dataset-generator/README.md

 Automatically grab *red cars* images with this command line (from the root of the project) :

 ```
-python dataset_generator.py "red car" -limit 50 -dest images -size large
+python dataset_generator.py "red car" -limit 150 -dest folder_name -resize=250x250
 ```

-After running this command sample, you will have 50 images of red cars in your /images/red_car folder.
+After running this command, you will have 150 images of red cars (resized 250px by 250px) in the /folder_name/red_car folder.

 You can find all possible parameters in the table below (also available with the `--help` command) :